 This example illustrates the “long tail of science” [50, 51].
-There are not as in Large Hadron Collidor LHC thousands of scientists collaborating on a single “big science” experiment but rather many thousands of individual scientists each doing their own experiment but with the total data involved at a petascale deluge.
+There are not, as in Large Hadron Collider LHC experiments, thousands of scientists collaborating on a single “big science” experiment but rather many thousands of individual scientists each doing their own experiment but with the total data involved at a petascale deluge.

 4.4 European Bioinformatics Institute